-MGE also recorded the third-fastest response time when called upon for a natural gas leak, according to a 2014 nationwide survey of more than 80 utilities.
-MGE averages a response time of 17 minutes compared to a national average of 28 minutes.
+MGE also recorded the third-fastest average response time when notified of a potential natural gas leak, according to a 2016 nationwide survey of more than 80 utilities.
+MGE's average response time of 15 minutes puts it in the top 99 percentile-making it one of the fastest.